Jon-Fr/Geo_419b/README.md

 ```
 If you want to change the name of the environment you have to do it in the .yml file.
 Additional information about setting up environments using .yml files can be found [here][3].

+After you have set up the environment like this, it should be possible to use the script within it without any further action.

 #### Without Anaconda